BlackEyeRonin/Stupid-/Ideas.md

-## Ideas
+## Ideas:

-## Water ATM - Exists
+## 1] Water ATM - Exists

-## Self treating and distributing wells - Not there as I imagine
+## 2] Self treating and distributing wells - Not there as I imagine

-## Shower revolution
+## 3] Shower revolution

-## Disease tester
+## 4] Disease tester

-## Purification KeyChain: Parts:
+## 5] Purification KeyChain:

+    Parts:

      Nano-filtration Membrane: This is the heart of the device, responsible for removing contaminants from the water.
      Activated Carbon Filter: Helps to remove impurities and improve the taste of the water.
      Housing: Made of durable and lightweight materials to protect the internal components.
      Keychain Attachment: Allows users to easily carry the device with their keys.

 Materials:
 Nano-filtration Membrane: Typically made from materials like polymer or ceramic.